In this tutorial, you will create an Agent and run it within a Network using AgentKit.

 });

-We’ll also have to set any provider API keys as environment variables.
+You’ll also need to set your provider API keys as environment variables:

 terminal